-Subnational oil resource governance after the commodity boom: The making and limitations of Peru’s closing development gaps plan
+Subnational oil resource governance after the commodity boom: the making and limitations of Peru’s closing development gaps plan

 Moises Arce, Omar Awapara Franco, Roger Merino